Indoor Air Quality

 They pull air through a sophisticated filter that traps particles, some of which are too small to see.
 Some may use HEPA (high-efficiency particulate air) filters that trap nearly all the airborne particulates found in indoor air.

 Depending on your home and location, you may not need something as dense as a HEPA filter to improve IAQ.
 A high-quality air filter for your HVAC system or a non-HEPA filtration system may be enough to remove the offending pollutants.

-The air purifiers that improve indoor air quality in use UV (ultraviolet) lights to reduce the populations of organic compounds like viruses, bacteria, mold spores inside your home.
+The air purifiers that improve air quality in use UV (ultraviolet) lights to reduce the populations of organic compounds like viruses, bacteria, mold spores inside your home.
 UV light comes from sunshine, and it’s the spectrum that sanitizes these organic compounds.

-When used in lights, the UV ray alters the DNA of whatever it touches, rendering the organic material unable to reproduce, which will improve indoor air quality.
+When used in lights, the UV ray alters the DNA of whatever it touches, rendering the organic material unable to reproduce, which will improve air quality.
 While it doesn’t kill anything, it does eventually reduce the populations of the harmful organic materials indoors.
 When UV rays shine on VOCs (volatile organic compounds), these gases or particulates lose their toxicity.